Are You Podcasting? If Not, Here's Why You Should Start

-Most podcasts are audio even though video podcasts are available, but the audio is the most widely used.
+Most podcasts are audio, although video podcasts are available, audio is the most widely used.

 Where People Listen

-One of the most common ways people are podcasting is by listening in the car, while at the gym, cutting the grass, or cooking a meal – basically anywhere.
+The most common ways people listen to podcasts are in the car, at the gym, cutting the grass, or cooking a meal – basically anywhere.

-The host or hosts will talk about that topic in every episode.
-Often, it is specific, like how to market yourself or body training, and other times it is more general, like how to be happier.
+The host or hosts will talk about a topic in every episode.
+Often, it is specific, like "how to market yourself" or "body training," and other times it is more general, like how to be happier.

-A lot of podcasts are simple, maybe some friends talking about a topic they like including films, books, or creating a business.
+Many podcasts are simple.
+It mayb e some friends talking about a topic they like films, books, or creating a business.
 But some are very professional with theme music, sound effects, professional editing, and more.

 The more professional podcasts are wonderful to listen to, but they take time and money to produce.
 The amateur shows might seem a little, well, amateurish, but this means they can create and get it out more often and grow a regular following.

-Thanks to technology making podcasts have become easier and more accessible, than ever before.
+Thanks to technology, making podcasts has become easier and more accessible than ever before.
 The basic equipment needed is your mind and a vision.